panosni/nicolaides-web/content/publication/vat/index.md

 title: Publications
 cms_exclude: true

-title: "Corporate Tax Responses to a VAT Increase: Evidence from the Greek Islands"
+title: "Consumption Taxes and Corporate Income Taxes: Evidence from Place-based VAT"
-date: 2020-10-01
+date: 2023-12-12
-#publishDate: 2021-01-05T20:13:52.623034Z
+#publishDate: 2023-12-12T20:13:52.623034Z
-authors: ["Evangelos Koumanakos", "George Kolias", "Jules Ducept", "Alexandre Gnaedinger"]
+authors: ["Jules Ducept", "Evangelos Koumanakos", "Panayiotis Nicolaides"]
 publication_types: ["3"]
-summary: "_Currently at analysis phase_.
-We exploit the repeal of preferential VAT rates (from 17% to 24%) in Greek islands during the Greek economic crisis to investigate responses of firms to corporate taxes and tax avoidance.
-The repeal time and choice of islands was unanticipated.
-We combine the universe of corporate tax returns with Orbis data to construct a control group of corporations located in islands not subject to the preferential VAT rate (always at 24%).
-We document a decrease in sales, profits and taxes reported in annual tax returns.
-This suggest that a VAT rate increase might lead to second-round effects through lower consumer demand and lower profits for firms."

-abstract: ""
+summary: "Using a quasi-experimental setting, we document that corporations decrease declared profits and corporate income taxes in response to an increase in the VAT rate.
+In an attempt to raise tax revenue during the Greek economic crisis, a 16% VAT rate, which existed for historicopolitical reasons in Greek islands, was harmonised to the national 24% rate.
+We combine tax filings with Orbis and ICAP data that enable us to geolocate corporations and to construct comparable groups based on locations in or out of the preferential rate.
+Counteracting the reform's intended effect, declared profits decreased by 28% and corporate income taxes by 34% on a permanent basis.
+Macroeconomic factors and a fall in reported revenue cannot fully explain this decrease.
+Pervasive tax evasion in the Greek islands, where corporations might have an opportunity to adjust profits, offers a plausible explanation of the magnitude of responses."

+abstract: "Using a quasi-experimental setting, we document that corporations decrease declared profits and corporate income taxes in response to an increase in the VAT rate.
+In an attempt to raise tax revenue during the Greek economic crisis, a 16% VAT rate, which existed for historicopolitical reasons in Greek islands, was harmonised to the national 24% rate.
+We combine tax filings with Orbis and ICAP data that enable us to geolocate corporations and to construct comparable groups based on locations in or out of the preferential rate.
+Counteracting the reform's intended effect, declared profits decreased by 28% and corporate income taxes by 34% on a permanent basis.
+Macroeconomic factors and a fall in reported revenue cannot fully explain this decrease.
+Pervasive tax evasion in the Greek islands, where corporations might have an opportunity to adjust profits, offers a plausible explanation of the magnitude of responses."
 featured: true
-publication: "_Currently at analysis phase_.
-We exploit the repeal of preferential VAT rates (from 17% to 24%) in Greek islands during the Greek economic crisis to investigate responses of firms to corporate taxes and tax avoidance.
-The repeal time and choice of islands was unanticipated.
-We combine the universe of corporate tax returns with Orbis data to construct a control group of corporations located in islands not subject to the preferential VAT rate (always at 24%).
-We document a decrease in sales, profits and taxes reported in annual tax returns.
-This suggest that a VAT rate increase might lead to second-round effects through lower consumer demand and lower profits for firms."

 # url_pdf:
 links:
 #- name: Online Appendix